prabirshrestha/simple-owin/README.md

 Web socket samples (requires full IIS8 on Windows8 with `#define ASPNET_WEBSOCKETS`)

 * Hello world OWIN WebSocket extension sample

+## Middlewares

+### AspNetWebSocketMiddleware
+Adds support for OWIN WebSockets extensions if running on Windows 8+ with IIS8+.

 For more infomation about OWIN visit http://owin.org/